SteveBarnett/human-centred/air.md

 Note: in everyday conversation we tend to say "AI" when we mean "an LLM."
 I'll use "AI" here for convenience.

-At the time of writing, it's looking like AI is: pretty good and writing code; pretty okay, and sometimes bad, at other things.
+At the time of writing, it's looking like AI is: pretty good at writing code; pretty okay, and sometimes bad, at other things.

 My three big ideas for AI Realism: